ameeradel/devops-knowledge-base/README.md

 # 📘 DevOps Knowledge Base

-This repository contains my personal DevOps learning notes and practical knowledge.
+This repository contains my personal DevOps knowledge base.

+It is used to document my understanding of DevOps concepts across cloud, containers, networking, security, and system design, with a focus on how systems actually work in real-world environments.

+---

 ## 🚀 Topics Covered